lueck/scannedb-ok/README.md

 We use PDFMiner to generate an xml representation of the document's glyphs first.
-Then we create a word pool without the document header and books table of contents which isn't linearized in an acceptable way.
+Then we create a word pool without the document header and table of contents which isn't linearized in an acceptable way.
 Then we linearize page 205 of the PDF, which is page 178 of the book.
 We use the word pool as a vocabulary for repairing the syllable division at the line breaks.
 The `-M` switch drops glyphs outside of